Th3Whit3Wolf/voyager/README.md

 mv firebaseVoyagerDev.json .secrets
 ```

 4. Start up docker compose using one of two options
    4a. type `docker compose up -d` on the terminal
-     4b. use the script `npm run docker:up` on the terminal
+   4b. type `npm run docker:up` on the terminal
-  5. Set up the database with initial seeding
+5. Set up the database with initial seeding and generate the schema
    5a.
 Navigate into the backend
-     5b. type `npm run db:seed`
+   5b. type `npm run db:reset`
 6. open a new browser and navigate to http://localhost:3000
    6a. optionally, you can also find the container in Docker Desktop and open the UI from there
 7. to spin the application back down, you have two options:
    7a. type `docker compose down`
    7b. type `npm run docker:down`

 <p align="right">(<a href="#top">back to top</a>)</p>